sclavijosuero/pw-api-plugin/README.md

 # pw-api-plugin

-Playwright plugin for comprehensive API testing and presenting results in a user-friendly manner in the Playwright UI.
+Playwright plugin for comprehensive API testing and presenting results in a user-friendly manner in the Playwright UI and HTML Report.

 ## Main Features

-- Lightweight library introducing new functions: `apiGet`, `apiPost`, `apiPut`, `apiPatch`, `apiDelete`, `apiHead` and `apiFetch` for testing API requests in the Playwright test framework.
+- Lightweight library introducing new functions: `apiGet`, `apiPost`, `apiPut`, `apiPatch`, `apiDelete`, `apiHead` and `apiFetch`, designed for testing API requests within the Playwright test framework.
-- These functions display each API request and response information in the **Playwright UI**.
+- These functions display detailed API request and response information in the  **Playwright UI**
-- You can use multiple calls to these functions within the same test if you need to test multiple endpoints.
+- Each API request and response will also be included as an attachment in the **HTML Report**. _(Introduced in v1.2.0)_
+- The functions support multiple calls within a single test, allowing testing of multiple endpoints as part of the same scenario.

 ![Overview](videos/overview.gif)